s3h10r/nsrslib/docs/source/introduction.rst

 Overview
 ========

-nsrslib ("networker scripting library") provides some tiny helpers for administrators of the enterprise backup software `EMC Networker`_ 8.x.
+:Description: nsrslib ("networker scripting library") provides some
+              tiny helpers for administrators of the enterprise backup software `EMC Networker`_ 8.x

 nsrslib tries to provide easy access to basic networker-config-information via python by wrapping networker-commands like `nsradmin` and `mminfo`.